EFTServices/Ply-to-mesh-generator/README.md

-# Splat + Mesh Viewer
+# PLY to Mesh Generator
-Splat + Mesh Viewer will allow you to upload a splat and a gltf file and visualize them in the browser.
+You'll be able to convert a point cloud (.ply file) to a mesh (.gltf).

 # Project Setup